Skip to main content

 While she earned an MA in Creative Writing and an MA in English at Southern New Hampshire University (SNHU), she worked on the manuscript for "Parental Death: The Ultimate Teen Guide."
 In 2018, Rowman & Littlefield published her book as part of the "It Happened To Me" series for teenagers.

 Soon after, she signed another book contract for Rowman & Littlefield's "Empowering You" series.
-"Coping with Parental Death: Tips and Insights for Teenagers" is due out by early 2022.
+"Coping with Parental Death: Insights and Tips for Teenagers" published in 2022, and her latest book, "Coping with a Parent Who Overdrinks: Insights and Tips for Teenagers," is due out in 2025.

-In this interview, Shreeve shares more about her writing journey, thoughts and inspirations.
+In this interview, which originally published in 2019, Shreeve shares more about her writing journey, thoughts and inspirations.

 Have you always written?